Ra-fiki/symfony-docker-php7.4-fpm/.docker/README-EN.md

 # Creation of directories and import of the libraries #

-Created container with php, in our case it is `symfony_php-fpm` and the project will be called `symfony` so we execute the command in container
+Created container with php, in our case it is `symfony-php-fpm` and the project will be called `symfony` so we execute the command in container

-* docker exec -it -u www-data symfony_php-fpm bash -c "composer create-project symfony/website-skeleton `symfony`"
+* docker exec -it -u www-data symfony-php-fpm bash -c "composer create-project symfony/website-skeleton `symfony`"

 If we have chosen a different name for the project then `symfony` replace the one selected in the command

-* docker exec -it -u www-data symfony_php-fpm bash -c "composer create-project symfony/website-skeleton `project_name`"
+* docker exec -it -u www-data symfony-php-fpm bash -c "composer create-project symfony/website-skeleton `project_name`"